 Is a macular pucker similar to a macular hole?

 A macular pucker and a macular hole are different conditions, although they both result from the same reason: The pulling on the retina from a shrinking vitreous.
 When the “pulling” causes microscopic damage, the retina can heal itself; scar tissue, or a macular pucker, can be the result.
 If the shrinking vitreous pulls too hard, it can tear the retina, creating a macular hole, which is more serious.
 Both conditions have similar symptoms – distorted and blurred vision.
-Also, a macular pucker will not “develop” into a macular hole.
-An eye care professional will know the difference.

 A macular pucker sometimes requires no treatment.
 In many cases, the symptoms of vision distortion and blurriness are mild, and no treatment is necessary.
 People usually adjust to the mild visual distortion, since it does not affect activities of daily life, such as reading and driving.
 Eye drops, medications, nor nutritional supplements will improve vision distorted from macular pucker.
 Sometimes the scar tissue–which causes a macular pucker–separates from the retina, and the macular pucker clears up.

 Sometimes, vision deteriorates to the point where it affects daily routine activities.
 When this happens, surgery may be recommended.
 This procedure is called a vitrectomy, in which the vitreous gel is removed to prevent it from pulling on the retina and replaced with a salt solution (Because the vitreous is mostly water, you will notice no change between the salt solution and the normal vitreous).
 Also, the scar tissue which causes the wrinkling is removed.
 A vitrectomy is usually performed under local anesthesia.
 You can watch an animation of a vitrectomy surgery here.

 How successful is this surgery?

 Surgery to repair a macular pucker is very delicate, and while vision improves in most cases, it does not usually return to normal.
 On average, about half of the vision lost from a macular pucker is restored; some people have significantly more vision restored, some less.
 In most cases, vision distortion is significantly reduced.
 Recovery of vision can take up to three months.
-Patients should talk with their eye care professional about whether treatment is appropriate.
+Patients should talk with their eye doctor about whether treatment is appropriate.

 What are the risks of surgery?